ogdmerlin/AWS-Cloud-Projects/Cafe-Website-With-S3/README.md

 <img src="Media/versioned_changed_task7.png" alt="Versioning Enabled on Destination Bucket"/>

--
+[!TIP]
 Confirm that the new object was replicated to your destination `og-cafe-2` bucket.
 You might need to reload the browser tab.

 <img src="Media/replicated_destination.png" alt="Upload New Version" />

-Architecture best practice
+*Architecture best practice
-In this task, you implemented the architecture best practice of automating disaster recovery.
+In this task, we implemented the architecture best practice of automating disaster recovery*.

-According to the [Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html), the start of your DR strategy is having backups and redundant workload components in place.
-You should use AWS or third-party tools to automate system recovery and route traffic to the DR site or Region.
+According to the [Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html), the start of our DR strategy is having backups and redundant workload components in place.

 --------------------------------------------------

 **Lab complete**
-[!CONGRATS]
 Congratulations!
 You have completed the lab.